Buy now, pay later: how it works and what to look out for

 If you continually miss making repayments, these fees could eventually dwarf the cost of the product you've bought.
 Here's a look at what some of the main providers charge:

-- Clearpay charges a late fee of £6.
-This fee can only be charged once for orders under £24, but for orders over £24 it can be charged up to two times, capped at 25% of the order's cost or £36 (whichever is less).
+• Clearpay charges a late fee of £6.
+If after seven days you still haven't paid, an additional fee of £6 will be applied.
+Late fees are capped at either £24 or 25% of the order value, whichever's lower.
 So for a £40 item, the maximum amount of late fees you could incur is £10.

-- Klarna is introducing late fees from 16 March 2023.
-If you miss a payment, you'll have a seven-day grace period to pay before a late fee is charged.
-The standard fee will be £5 or 25% of your order value, whichever's less.
-And you'll only be charged a maximum of two late fees per order, so the maximum fee is £10 per purchase.
-See our news story for more.
+• Klarna typically charges a late fee of £5.
+If you miss a payment, you'll have up to 14 days to pay before a late fee is charged.
+The standard fee is normally £5 or 25% of your order value, whichever's less.
+You'll only be charged a maximum of two late fees per order, so the maximum fee is £10 per purchase.

-Until recently, most BNPL providers didn't report your borrowing to credit reference agencies.
-Yet many of the big players are now doing so.
-In most cases, this reporting doesn't currently impact your credit score.
-But there are plans for more firms to introduce this in future, meaning missed or late payments will negatively impact your credit report, while on-time payments will have a positive effect as they'll show you can be trusted with credit.
+Previously, most BNPL providers didn't report your borrowing to credit reference agencies.
+But these days many of the big players are doing so.
+In some cases, such as with Zilch, this reporting impacts your credit score.
+And there are plans for other firms to introduce this in future, meaning missed or late payments will negatively impact your credit report, while on-time payments will have a positive effect as they'll show you can be trusted with credit.

 The table shows which BNPL providers currently report to which agencies...